tmssd/kb/docs/Dev/Soft/Vim/index.md

 ## Vim Tips & Tricks

-### Execure vim's commands in a file from the command line
+### Execute vim's commands in a file from the command line

 Use `-c` flag.
 You can separate multiple commands with a pipe `|`.
 Example: